Morph target animation: Technique

 The "morph target" is a deformed version of a shape.
 When applied to a human face, for example, the head is first modelled with a neutral expression and a "target deformation" is then created for each other expression.
 When the face is being animated, the animator can then smoothly morph (or "blend") between the base shape and one or several morph targets.
-Typical examples of morph targets used in facial animation is a smiling mouth, a closed eye, and a raised eyebrow.
+Typical examples of morph targets used in facial animation are a smiling mouth, a closed eye, and a raised eyebrow.
 Early 3D videogames, such as Quake and Crash Bandicoot use per-vertex animation for all character animations.

-When used for facial animation, these morph target are often referred to as "key poses".
+When used for facial animation, these morph targets are often referred to as "key poses".
 The interpolations between key poses when an animation is being rendered, are typically small and simple transformations of movement, rotation, and scale performed by the 3D software.

 Not all morph target animation has to be done by actually editing vertex positions.
 It is also possible to take vertex positions found in skeletal animation and then use those rendered as morph target animation.

 An animation composed in one 3D application suite sometimes needs to be transferred to another, as for rendering.
 Because different 3D applications tend to implement bones and other special effects differently, the morph target technique is sometimes used to transfer animations between 3D applications to avoid export issues.